guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 # Introduction

 The purpose of this paper is to scan the Agile Manifesto through the lens of software developpers, the people that produce code.

+As a reminder, these four values of the Manifesto are:

+1. Individuals and interactions over processes and tools
+2. Working software over comprehensive documentation
+3. Customer collaboration over contract negotiation
+4. Responding to change over following a plan

+We will focus on X and any discussion on Y are out of the scope in this paper.
+We did not work on agile principles.
+Even if some of the twelve principles can be considered as refinements of agile values, others are just consequences of scrupulous application of a value, and the remaining are expected benefits on the functioning of the team (collaborations runned, transparency builded, and motivation improved).

+What are the best practices promoted by agile methods to help the team to efficiency work with these four values?
+How recognize that these values have applied considering the final product: software and code.
+In this work, we try to respond to these two questions.

 Code is the only tangible, executable, verifiable and valuable asset that is produced when a software is build.